Czech Republic Itinerary: A Perfect Road Trip

-We had been to Praha years ago, but this summer we decided to exp0lore some other parts of the Czech Republic.
-The Czech Republic road trip took us around 12 days, we visited some of the best places and in this blog post we will share our Czech Republic itinerary with you and give you a useful overview if you are planning a trip there.
+We had been to Praha years ago, but this summer we decided to explore some other parts of the Czech Republic.
+The Czech Republic road trip took us around 12 days and we visited some of the best places.
+So in this blog post we will share our perfect Czech Republic itinerary with you and give a useful overview if you are planning a trip there.

-At the end of this Czech Republic road trip itinerary you will find useful insider tips for your next visit!
+At the end of this Czech Republic road trip itinerary, you will find useful insider tips for your next visit!
 So let’s explore this outstanding country!
 Here is our Czech Republic Itinerary for a perfect road trip:

 Day 1-2: Cesky Krumlov is one of the most beautiful small towns in Europe.
-Though most people just visit it for a day trip, we spent 3 days in this beautiful village and we didn`t get bored.
-The Historic Center is a UNESCO World Heritage Center, with beautiful bright colored buildings, which give you great photo motives.
-From the Cesky Krumlov Castle you will have a brilliant view to the town below and also the view from the tower of the Castle is breath-taking.
+Though most people just visit it for a day trip, we spent 3 days in this beautiful village and we didn’t get bored.
+The Historic Center is a UNESCO World Heritage Center, with beautiful bright-colored buildings, which give you great photo motives.
+From the Cesky Krumlov Castle you will have a brilliant view to the town below and also the view from the tower of the Castle is breathtaking.
 If you like art, you should absolutely visit the Egon Schiele Art Centrum.
-The best goulash and beer we had in the Eggenberg Brewery – the stuff is a bit grumpy there but the food is delicious.
-Stay the night in the Hotel Myln, located just next to the river – you will love the view!
+The best goulash and beer we had in the Eggenberg Brewery – the stuff is a bit grumpy there, but the food is delicious.
+We recommend staying the night in the Hotel Myln, located just next to the river – sure you will love the view!